antirez/freakwan/README.md

 ```

 Devices receiving this message should try to show the bitmap on the
-screen, if possible, or if the image is too big or they like any
+screen, if possible, or if the image is too big or they lack any
 graphical display ability, some text should be produced to make the user
 aware that the message contains an image.